bestwebsoft/relevant-wordpress-plugin/readme.txt

 * Update : Improved design of code.

 == Upgrade Notice ==

+= V1.0.7 =
+We updated all functionality for wordpress 3.9.1.
+The Ukrainian language file is added to the plugin.

 = V1.0.6 =
 BWS plugins section is updated.
 Plugin optimization is done.